What is compulsive eating?

 - Quantity of food consumed in a binge is described as: “an amount of food that is definitely larger than most people would eat” (American Psychiatric Association, 2013)

 - Feeling out of control during the binge

 - Binge behaviour occurs at least once a week for a period of three months

 It could be argued that binge eating, particularly as part of a diagnosis of bulimia or binge eating disorder, is a more specific classification than compulsive eating.
 A binge requires the food consumption to be large (although what is large for one person may be normal for another), as well as the accompanying feelings of loss of control, shame and secrecy.

 Compulsive overeating is more focused on the feelings around the eating behaviour, rather than the amount consumed in a single episode.
 Compulsive overeating could be present in an overall pattern without the presence of single, large binges.

 In practice, many clinicians suggest the difference between definitions is slight: individuals present and talk about experiencing binges, compulsion and food addition.
 The key, common characteristic is the underlying feelings of loss of control, disgust and secrecy and the link between food consumption and difficult emotions.

 How is compulsive eating treated?

-If you feel you may be suffering from compulsive overeating, an assessment may be very important, particularly if you have accompanying, harmful purging behaviours of bulimia nervosa or if you may have binge eating disorder.
-At Schoen Clinic Newbridge, we offer private assessments for individuals of all ages and run one-to-one Cognitive Behavioural Therapy programmes for people with both types of disorder.
-There is a strong evidence base for the effectiveness of this approach.
-We explain more about Cognitive Behavioural Therapy for bulimia and binge eating here.
+If you feel you may be suffering from compulsive overeating, an assessment may be very important, particularly if you have accompanying, harmful purging behaviours of bulimia nervosa.
+At Schoen Clinic, we offer private assessments for individuals of all ages and run one-to-one Cognitive Behavioural Therapy programmes for people with bulimia.